 Many people just like you are interested in electrician jobs because the positions are known to be good-paying and in demand.
 In fact, good pay and potential for higher earnings is one of the top benefits of working in the industry.
-As of 2018, the average annual salary for electricians across the country was $59,190.
-And the highest earners in the field, typically those with more education and experience, earned $94,620 or more.1
+As of 2018, the average annual salary for electricians across the country was $59,190, according to the Occupational Employment Statistics (OES) program.
+And the highest earners in the field, typically those with more education and experience, earned $94,620 or more.

 Several factors can affect your earning potential.
 One big consideration is the industry in which you work.
-Just take a look at the average annual salaries earned by electricians in the industries listed below:1
+Just take a look at the average annual salaries earned by electricians in the industries listed below (based on OES data):

 - Natural gas distribution—$103,030

 - Personal and household goods repair and maintenance—$88,370

 - Support activities for water transportation—$78,330

 You can see that the averages in these industries are substantially higher than what's reported nationally.
 And it is worth noting that you can find a much higher average salary in certain states as well.
 According to the OES program, the top five highest-paying regions in 2018 were New York, Alaska, the District of Columbia, Illinois, and Hawaii, where the average electrician salaries were $77,810, $76,330, $76,030, $75,820, and $75,810, respectively.
 And even though California does not make the list of the top-paying states, the San Francisco-Oakland-Hayward metropolitan area is one of the best-paying in the country; the average annual salary is $92,390.